00tau/qc-addon-for-skyline/README.md

 be installed on you system.

-We have realised that since the introduction of "Live Reports" in new Versions of Skyline, the import of new templates files might fail.
+We have realised that since the introduction of "Live Reports" in new Versions of Skyline, the import of new templates might fail.
 If this is the case for you, make sure two switch off "Live Reports", restart Skyline, and try the installation again.

 The underlying code-base of `easyQC` relies on the R-packages [ggplot2](http://ggplot2.org/), [plyr](http://plyr.had.co.nz/) and [chron](http://cran.r-project.org/web/packages/chron/index.html).
-Fortunately, all these packages are hosted on [CRAN](http://cran.r-project.org/), and should automatically be installed into your R-environment, when installing `easyQC`.
+Fortunately, all these packages are hosted on [CRAN](http://cran.r-project.org/), and should automatically be installed into your R-environment, when installing `easyQC` in Skyline.
 If, for some reasons, this should not be the case for you, make sure these three packages are installed in your R-environment.

 ## Description